nwwatson/nwwatson.github.io/_posts/2015-04-26-articles-of-interest-week-ending-april-24.markdown

   This weeks articles of interest include a CloudKit introduction, managing large data sets in PostgreSQL, news on Rails 5, and basics that all developers should know about JavaScript.
 ---

  I like to share articles with my team that I find interesting.
-I like some of those articles to be outside their comfort zone.
 This weeks articles of interest include a CloudKit introduction, managing large data sets in PostgreSQL, news on Rails 5, and basics that all developers should know about JavaScript.

 ## [Managing big enough data in postgres](http://bit.ly/1QnKBDV)